Six Star Hash at a Glance

 Visual Characteristics

 Six star hash typically appears light in color, ranging from blonde to light brown, though color alone doesn't guarantee quality.
 The texture should be relatively soft and pliable at room temperature, not hard or brittle like lower grades.
-Hash that looks great visually may not always achieve six star performance, making melt testing essential for accurate grading.

 Melt Test Indicators